Laura Fuentes

 If it does bother you, I suggest packing leftovers into thermos containers for lunches the next day.
 During the cold months, hot lunches are always welcome, and if you have trouble keeping items like soups and stews hot in a thermos container, I show you how to fix that in this post.

-Alternatively, if you want to make this stew and freeze it for later with the best results, prepare it as directed but don’t add the potatoes or cream.
+Alternatively, if you want to make this chicken stew and freeze it for later with the best results, prepare it as directed but don’t add the potatoes or cream.
 Freeze and thaw the soup using the directions above.
 Once it’s reheating on the stove, add the potatoes and cook until tender.
 Before serving, stir in the cream, and continue to cook for another 5 minutes.

 large bowl of chicken stew